Lachlan-America/Chat-Application/README.md

 It started as a weekend curiosity and became a full-stack app with authentication, protected routes, responsive design, and a working deployment.
 Along the way, I ran into race conditions, session timing bugs, and UI performance hiccups, but I enjoyed figuring out how to debug them.
 I now feel way more confident building async systems and thinking about architecture.

-This wasn’t just a portfolio project.
-It was a deep dive into making something real.
+This wasn’t just a portfolio project; It was a deep dive into making something real.

 ## 🚀 Tech Stack
 - **Frontend**: React, TailwindCSS